Towards Certified Robustness of Distance Metric Learning: Methodology

-We start by building a geometric insight into the support point: for any instance $\bm x_i$ associated with the triplet constraint $(\bm x_i, \bm x_j, \bm x_l)$, the support point $\bm x_{i,\text{min}}$ is the closest point to $\bm x_i$ in the instance space that lies on the decision boundary formed by $\bm x_j$ and $\bm x_l$ in the feature space.
-Note that closeness is defined in the instance space and will be calculated using the Euclidean distance since we target at changes on the original feature of an instance; and that the decision boundary is found in the feature space since $k$NNs are identified by using the Mahalanobis distance.
-Mathematically, we can formulate the support point $\bm x_{i,\text{min}}$ as follows:
+We start by deriving a closed-form solution to the closest adversarial example.
+Given a training instance $\bm x_i$ and the associated triplet constraint $(\bm x_i, \bm x_j, \bm x_l)$, we aim to find the closest point $\bm x_{i,{\rm min}}$ to $\bm x_i$ in the input space that lies on the decision boundary formed by $\bm x_j$ and $\bm x_l$ in the feature space.
+Note that closeness is defined in the input space and will be calculated using the Euclidean distance since we target at changes on the original feature of an instance; and that the decision boundary is found in the feature space since $k$NNs are identified by using the Mahalanobis distance.
+Mathematically, we can formulate the closest adversarial example $\bm x_{i,{\rm min}}$ as follows: